georgepearman/chicago/_posts/2018-05-24-day-two-in-chicago.md

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  We spend a lot of time in downtown
+  We spend a lot of time in downtown and take Bach to a tiki bar

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.